F3TTT/vagrant/README.md

 -  vagrant up master
 -  log into foreman https://puppetmaster.localdomain (ignore cert issues, may have to flush cache/use private or incognito modes to get around them) username and password to foreman are produced randomly during vagrant up.
 Scroll up in vagrant up session to find it.
--  Set up smart proxy: https://puppetmaster.localdomain:8443
+-  Set up smart proxy by browsing to https://puppetmaster.localdomain/smart_proxies and clicking New Smart Proxy then adding: https://puppetmaster.localdomain:8443
 -  vagrant up client
--  vagrant ssh master
- - puppet module install -i /etc/puppet/environments/production/modules saz/ntp
- - add class to hosts in foreman GUI
 -  Report bugs, especially for Mac/VMWare uses.
 Development on platforms other than Win7/Virtualbox are not currently a priority.